Movie Review: Red Sparrow

 And it’s just tiring to see a movie literally based around the single conceit of a woman robbed of any agency or efficacy.
 I can see why acolytes of our sexual-assaulter-in-chief or alpha male Vladimir Putin would enjoy it.

-Yeah, in case it isn’t clear, this movie will be incredibly triggering for rape survivors.
+In case it isn’t clear, this movie will be incredibly triggering for rape survivors.
 Beyond that, it’s just gross.
 Anyone who enjoys watching this is highly suspect.

 This movie is rated R for “strong violence, torture, sexual content, language and some graphic nudity.”
 Once again, the MPAA completely fails and exposes itself as a tool of a cishet normative patriarchy.
 This time, its shortcoming is not in unnecessarily censoring things, but in not warning audiences exactly how disturbing this film is.
 An R rating simply isn’t sufficient, nor is a dreaded NC-17, which I’m sure this film was never actually in danger of getting.